Contents

 Weather

 The Bay Area has a number of micro climates.
 I think the weather between Redwood City and Sunnyvale is the best.
 It’s normally sunny with comfortable temperatures.
 I joke that we don’t have weather, we have climate.
-Every few years it will get below freezing in the middle of a winter night.
-The temperature crosses 90F only a few times a year.
+Every few years it will get below freezing for 1-2 nights.
+The temperature crosses 90F a few times a year.
 It rains periodically between Nov-Apr… but the sun will often come out on the same day.
 Most of the year you can plan outdoor activities without concern that the weather is going to spoil your plans.

 Outdoors

-There is a plethora of great outdoor opportunities.
+There is a plethora of great outdoor opportunities on the land, sea, and in the air.
 Take advantage of them.

 Zoos & Animals